DARWIN EU® Effectiveness of Human Papillomavirus Vaccines (HPV) to prevent cervical cancer

 Outcomes

 The main outcome of interest is invasive cervical cancer.
-Two secondary outcomes are also considered: CIN2+ and Conization.
+Two secondary outcomes are also considered: CIN2+ and conization.
 These outcomes will be phenotyped and diagnostics will be carried out.

 Data analysis plan